The double-tower HQ building of the DuBiotech complex was completed ahead of schedule. Credit: DuBiotech.

 DuBiotech consists of the DuBiotech Headquarters (Bio-HQ) and the Nucleotide Lab Complex, a large-scale, four-storey laboratory complex designed for company R&D use.
 The Nucleotide Lab Complex became operational in December 2009, while the Bio-HQ was completed in 2018.

-The first phase saw more than 50 international life sciences companies register with DuBiotech as business partners.
-These included Genzyme, Pfizer, Merck Serono and Amgen.
+The first phase of DuBiotech was completed at the end of 2008.
+It saw more than 50 international life sciences companies register with DuBiotech as business partners.
+The companies included Genzyme, Pfizer, Merck Serono and Amgen.

 The existing life sciences companies were also relocated to the new DuBiotech headquarters and labs during the second phase.
-In April 2009, Indian company VINS Bioproducts announced it would set up its regional headquarters at DuBiotech.
-In May 2010, the Spain-based Flores Valles Group established its Middle East subsidiary at DuBiotech.
+In April 2009, Indian company VINS Bioproducts announced that it would set up its regional headquarters at DuBiotech.
+In May 2010, Spain-based Flores Valles Group established its Middle East subsidiary at DuBiotech.

 DuBiotech helps in strengthening partnerships with governmental bodies in key areas such as regulatory affairs, federal and local policies, and academic projects.